Batwise home

 The Transition Period

-Brands that recognize this shift and adapt their content strategy to serve both traditional and AI search channels will have a significant competitive advantage.
-Those that treat AI search as "just another SEO thing" will miss the fundamental differences — and the opportunities they create.
+We're in a hybrid moment: Google blends both with AI Overviews (synthesized answers above traditional results), so AI visibility now matters even for users who never leave Google.
+Brands that adapt their content strategy to serve both channels gain a real competitive advantage.
+Those that treat AI search as "just another SEO thing" will miss the differences, and the opportunities.

 The future of search is a hybrid.
 Your optimization strategy should be too.
+For a deeper breakdown, see the Batwise framework and our frequently asked questions.